soggysec/psida/README.md

 3. Occasionally a few of the IDA tabs go black completely (usually the Functions/Names tabs and the main Disassembly tab); pressing Space twice solves it.

-4. Renaming addresses that happen to have the same value as some struct's member id won't be transmitted.
+4. Renaming addresses that happen to have the same value as some struct's or stack variable's member id won't be transmitted.
+(Affects addresses that start with 0xFF00XXXX)

 5. Changing empty lines in anterior/posterior comments has funky behavior.